quasarframework/quasar-ui-qmediaplayer/demo/src/markdown/mediaplayer.md

 QMediaPlayer
 ===

-QMeiaPlayer is a [Quasar](https://quasar.dev) component.
+QMediaPlayer is a [Quasar](https://quasar.dev) component.
 It is a powerful component that plugs right into your Quasar application and allows you to play HTML5 video and audio.

 ![QMediaPlayer](statics/qmediaplayer.png "QMediaPlayer" =800x800)